-These checks are part of the Single Scope Background Investigation, or SSBI.
-This type of investigation, as you might guess, is not done for all security clearances–only those that require access to SCI.
+These checks are part of the Single Scope Background Investigation or SSBI.
+This type of investigation is not done for all security clearances – only for those that require access to SCI.

 What Is SSBI?